The ApolloScape Open Dataset for Autonomous Driving and its Application: Build ApolloScape

-Finally, the segmented results from the networks are fused with our rendered label map from the semantic 3D point clouds following two rules: 1) for fuse segmented label map from the background network, we fill the predicted label in the pixels without 3D projection, yielding a background semantic map.
-2) for fuse semantic object label segmented by object network, we pasted the object mask over the fused background map, without replacing the projected static movable object mask rendered from 3D points as mentioned in 3D labelling.
+Finally, the segmented results from the networks are fused with our rendered label map from the semantic 3D point clouds following two rules: 1) for fusing segmented label map from the background network, we fill the predicted label in the pixels without 3D projection, yielding a background semantic map.
+2) for fusing semantic object label segmented by object network, we pasted the object mask over the fused background map, without replacing the projected static movable object mask rendered from 3D points as mentioned in 3D labelling.
 We provided this fused label map for labellers to further fine tuning when error happens especially around object boundary or occlusion from the object masks.
 In addition, the user can omit any of the pre-segmented results from CNNs to do relabelling if the segmented results are far from satisfaction.
 Our label tool supports multiple actions such as polygons and pasting brushes etc., which are commonly adopted by many popular open source label tools~\footnote{\url{https://github.com/topics/labeling-tool}}.

 A final labelled example is shown in Fig.~\ref{fig:data}(f)$\&$(g).
 Notice that some background classes such as fence, traffic light, and vegetation are annotated in details using our projection and missing parts such as building glass can be fill in.
 Thanks to 3D and active learning, our overall pipeline save us significant efforts in dense per-pixel and per-frame semantic labelling for background and objects.
+In practice, our labelling pipeline can reduce the time cost of dense labelling task per-image from nearly 1 hour to around 10 minutes, with the guarantee of passing our quality control process.

 \textbf{Labelling of lane mark segments on road.} In self-driving, lane marks are information solely from static background.
 Fortunately, our collected survey-grade 3D points not only have high density, but also contain lighting intensity, dependent on which we can distinguish the lane mark on the roads.
 Specifically, we perform similar labelling process as 3D labelling of rigid background by labelling each 3D point to pre-defined lane mark labels listed in Tab.~\ref{tb:class2}.